 Market sounding process

-Concurrently, the government is undertaking a sounding process which will inform the final design and implementation of the project.
+OHPSA is undertaking a market sounding process which will inform the final design and implementation of the project, including future procurements.

-Local, national and international organisations are invited to provide technical, system and commercial approaches - including designs and delivery concepts.
+Local, national and international organisations were invited to provide technical, system and commercial approaches – including designs and delivery concepts.

 For more information and general enquiries email OHPSA.Enquiries@sa.gov.au